smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 The lenders holding loan NFT’s can claim their part of the repayments made by the borrower.
 By validating the generation of the loan NFT’s, the contract checks that the lender didn't receive its payment for this batch yet.
 If that is checked, the specified loan NFT’s will be burned and the same amount of new tokens of a next generation will be minted, which makes the holder eligible again to receive part of the next payment.
 The payment itself is received by the lender from the escrow in lending tokens with the amount depending on the number of loan NFT’s the lender used.

-TODO: Verify why the function _receivePersonalLoanPayment has the modifier onlySettledLoan while the receivePayment description says payments can be received from the moment a loan has received a repayment and not necessarily has to be settled completely.

 Registry:challengeLoan
 uint256 loanId: The id of the loan to challenge.

 After the deadline of a repayment is reached, anyone could challenge the loan.
 If it is the first time a deadline has passed, the time is extended.
 If the extended time is passed again without repayment, the loan can be challenged again resulting in the loan going to the DEFAULT state.

-TODO: Take actions when a loan goes to DEFAULT.

 ## Project loan
 Registry:requestProjectLoan